csorbakristof/learning_ai/AUT_BiralatiSablonGeneralo/spec.md

 - There are two dropdown lists.
 In the first, choose the value matching the column "Dolgozat megnevezése".
 In the second dropdown list, choose the value from "Szak megnevezése".

 - Replace "Dr. Érték Elek" with the value in column "Konzulens neve".
-- Replace the string "Budapest, 2020. szeptember 4." at the end of the document with "Budapest, " and the current date in hungarian format like "2025. szeptember 26.".
+- Replace the string "Budapest, 2020. szeptember 4." at the end of the document with "Budapest, " and the current date in hungarian format like "[year]. [month name] [day].".
+For example, for  (September 26, 2025), it should be: "2025. szeptember 26."

 Save the file and proceed to the next row.

+## Further details

+- If the output directory does not exist, create it.
+- If a word document already exists, overwrite it.
+- The dropdown lists are content controls.
+They will appear in the defined order in the document: first content control = Dolgozat, second = Szak.
+- If the Excel values do not match the dropdown values, issue an error and stop.
+- String replacement should happen case sensitive and globally as we can be sure there will be only a single match.
+- If the word template file does not exist, issue an error.
+- Start word if needed and at the end, close it.
+- If there is an error, show a detailed error message and stop the processing of further rows.
+- Show progress indication as this procedure may take a long time.
+Use the status bar in excel.
+- At the end, show a report what has been done and whether there were errors.
+- Word does not need to be visible.